2jj/20.04/README.md

 ```
 4. Login as the non-root user, either via `su` or exit and `ssh ...`
 5. Run `tmux`, press `Alt-,`, then `I` to fetch all tmux plugins
-6. Run `nvim` and wait until coc.vim fetches all plugins
+6. Run `nvim` and wait until coc.vim fetches all its plugins

-🎁🎁🎁 Your machine is ready!
+🎁 Your machine is ready!